 EXPERIENCES BEYOND THE CLASSROOM

-As a bioengineering major you’ll have numerous opportunities to do research with your fellow classmates as well as our nationally known faculty.
+As a bioengineering major you’ll have numerous opportunities to do research with your classmates as well as our nationally known faculty.
 With chances to study abroad and network with professionals already practicing in the field, you’ll be more than ready for your next step after graduation.

 Your college decision isn't really about the next four years.
 We get it.
 It's about what doors are opened by your degree and whether those opportunities are what you had envisioned for yourself.
 Here's a snapshot of what life after graduation looks like for some of our most recent students.